PCasJS/HTML-CSS-Survey-Form/README.md

 # HTML-CSS-Survey-Form
-This is a mostly solo project that is part of freeCodeCamp's curriculum, the purpose is to create a survey for a website.
+This is my first solo project that is part of freeCodeCamp's curriculum, the purpose is to create a survey for a website.